Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work, the author used ChatGPT (OpenAI) in order to improve the language and readability of the manuscript.
-After using this tool, he reviewed and edited the content as needed and take full responsibility for the content of the paper.
+During the preparation of this work, M. Lawrence Pattersons used ChatGPT (OpenAI) in order to support brainstorming and organization of some theoretical ideas, code development for numerical computation, and to improve the language and readability of the manuscript.
+All physical interpretations, model constructions, calculations, and final manuscript preparation were performed by the authors, who take full responsibility for the content.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the paper.